CEnnisgit/RocketApp/README.md

 RocketApp is a small simulation that models a two-stage rocket launch with very simplified physics.
 The program demonstrates basic flight dynamics and prints telemetry for each simulated second.

+## Project Goals

+The long-term vision is to turn RocketApp into a comprehensive spaceflight simulator.
+Planned features include a full solar system model and an immersive user interface for mission planning and visualization.

 ## Building

 Use `make` to build the project.
 The default target produces an executable named `rocket_sim`.